Nozom1466/nozom1466.github.io/content/learning/LLM/COS597G-22-Encoder-Decoder-Models.md

 - d, prefix -> P, M flops
 where e-d for encoder and decoder and L for layers, P for parameters, M for computational cost.

 - **Results (for different architecture)**: Denoising task (metioned in previous section) and language modeling task (predicting the whole sentence for language model and predicting the second half of the sentence given the first half).
 Sharing the params across e-d performed very well and halfing params hurts the performace.

 ### Unsupervised Objectives
+Examples of common unsupervised objectives (Figure 7).
+Models are fisrt pretrained based on these unsupervised objectives then evaluated on downstream tasks (GLUE, CNNDM, SQuAD, SGLUE, EnDe, EnFr and EnRo).
+This section extends in: 3 common unsupervised objectives -> variants of BERT objective (MLM) -> exploration of corruption rate -> exploration of corrupting spans.

+{{< figure src="https://myblog-1316371247.cos.ap-shanghai.myqcloud.com/myblog/20250423235343386.png" width="1000" caption="Figure 7.
+Examples of inputs and targets produced by some of the unsupervised objectives we consider applied to the input text “Thank you for inviting me to your party last week .”
+Note that all of our objectives process tokenized text.
+For this particular sentence, all words were mapped to a single token by our vocabulary.
+We write (original text) as a target to denote that the model is tasked with reconstructing the entire input text. <M> denotes a shared mask token and <X>, <Y>, and <Z> denote sentinel tokens that are assigned unique token IDs.
+The BERT-style objective (second row) includes a corruption where some tokens are replaced by a random token ID; we show this via the greyed-out word apple." align="center">}}

+- **High Level Approaches**: Tha author evaluated 3 types of objectives: Prefix language modeling, BERT-syle(MLM) and deshuffuling (as illustarted in Figure 7).
+BERT objective stands out (signifigantly over Deshuffling).
+- **Variants of BERT Objective**: Purpose: better performance and better efficiency.
+    - *VARIANT 1: MASS-style*, reconstruct the original uncorrupted sequence(4th in Figure 7);
+    - *VARIANT 2: Unique mask token*, predict token prefixed by special token(5th in Figure 7).;
+    - *VARIANT 3: Drop Corrupted Tokens*, concatenate predicted tokens(6th in Figure 7).
+All these variants performs similarly.
+    - Notice that performace of dropping corrupted tokens fluctuates on several metrics.
+Dropping is still attractive because it *reduces the input length thus making training faster*.
+- **Corruption Rate**: Limited effect on performance.
+Larger corruption rate -> more inference time.
+- **Corrupting Spans**: BERT mask follows i.i.d., masking tokens independently.
+While in some cases we need consecutive corruption.
+Number of corruption span and span lengths are determined by parameters.
+Again, this trick has limited effect on downstream task performance.
+While span corruption slightly speeds up training because it produces shorter sequence on average.

+- **Conclusions**:
+1. Denoising objectives(BERT MLM) outperforms language modeling and deshuffling.
+2. Choosing among the denoising objectives we considered here should mainly be done **according to their computational cost**(since similar approaches yields slight improvements).
+It may be fortuitous to explore entirely different ways of leveraging unlabeled data.

+> For conclusion 2, the paper seems only to explore BERT variants.
+What about the other two?

+### Pretraining Data set